Particular/docs.particular.net/nservicebus/sagas/concurrency.md

 - Saga
 redirects:
 - nservicebus/nservicebus-sagas-and-concurrency
+reviewed: 2016-10-03
 ---

-If the endpoint runs with more than one worker thread, it is possible that multiple messages will hit the same saga instance simultaneously.
+If the endpoint runs with more than one worker thread or is scaled out, it is possible that multiple messages will hit the same saga instance simultaneously.
 To give ACID semantics in this situation, NServiceBus uses the underlying storage to produce consistent behavior, only allowing one of the threads to commit.
 NServiceBus handles most of this automatically but there are some caveats.

 Concurrent access to saga instances is divided into two scenarios;